 module avail dmtcp

 module show dmtcp

 module load dmtcp/2.6.0

-As DMTCP runs in the background, it requires some changes to your Shell script.
-For examples of how to checkpoint with DMTCP visit here.
-The example demonstrates how to use DMTCP with a simple C++ program (scripts modified from RSE-Cambridge).
+Since DMTCP runs in the background, it requires some changes to your shell script.
+See examples of checkpointing with DMTCP, which use DMTCP with a simple C++ program (scripts modified from RSE-Cambridge).